linneafr/ScML/lab_2/README.md

 ## Application 2 - INSERT LINK HERE
 Insert a Youtube link as input and receive a transcription from the Whisper model.
 Built using pytube library.

-Source code found in "huggingface-demo-youtube".
+Source code found in "huggingface-spaces-youtube".

 ## Application 3 - [Multilingual Swedish news summarizer](https://huggingface.co/spaces/TeoJM/swedish-news-summarizer)
 - Idea